nmalamug/2024-mini/assignment/exercise01.md

 1. what are the "max_bright" and "min_bright" values you found?

+We found min_bright is 500 under a full-brightness phone flashlight.

+max_bright is 51000 when the photoresistor is covered.

 ## Notes

 Pico MicroPython time.sleep() doesn't error for negative values even though such are obviously incorrect--it is undefined for a system to sleep for negative time.